The Oldest College Weekly in America. Founded 1868.

 Help us choose the 2021 summer reading!
 Bring ideas for book nominations, topics, or themes you think should be represented.
 Read a passage or just listen along.
 Join the discussion!
 Featuring Keiona Williams '24, Dean Aurelius Henderson, and more!
 Dinner from the Hamilton Eatery provided if you register by 2/15 at midnight!, powered by Localist, the Community Event Platform

-12. PDF The Road to Colgate
+12. The Road to Colgate

 COMMUNITY/SUMMER READING PROGRAM Each academic year, the Colgate community, led by a committee of students, faculty, and staff, selects a text for all incoming students to read prior to coming to campus.
 Associated with this reading will be your first assignment as a Colgate student.
 Given the manner in which this text is chosen, the theme of the